-What goes into a person's mouth does not make him [displeasing to God], but what comes out of his mouth, that is what makes him [displeasing to God].
+What goes into your mouth does not make you ‘unclean.’
+It’s what comes out of your mouth that makes you ‘unclean.’”1

-As has been pointed out in many places by many theologians, ministers, pastors, lay people, etc…, this passage clearly shows that you do not goof up your soul or spirit by eating bacon, drinking soda, wearing lipstick, smoking cannabis, eating a mushroom, or drinking a Guinness Extra Stout.
+As has been pointed out in many places by many theologians, ministers, pastors, lay people, etc…, this passage clearly shows that you do not defile your soul or spirit by eating bacon, drinking soda, wearing lipstick, smoking cannabis, eating a mushroom, or drinking Guinness Extra Stout or taking ANY drug.